hweifluids/LatticeUrbanWind/README.md

 The LBM solver of this package is constructed based on **FluidX3D** by Dr. Moritz Lehmann, which empowers the computation and provides a backend with extreme computational efficiency.

-It is designed for Windows and Linux with GPU acceleration.
+It is designed for both Windows and Linux with GPU acceleration.

 ## Highlights